palomachain/pigeon/README.md

 Please use https://github.com/palomachain/paloma/issues to submit issues and add pigeon label!

-# Instructions to test sending messages to EVM
+# Instructions to sending messages to any EVM via Paloma

 ## Install